Jean Paul Leon

+Jean Paul Leon Yodh's 4m long public mural, Da Vinci's Dream or the Nightmare of the 4 Judges, was inaugurated at the Central Hallway of the Hospital Clínic de Barcelona on February 8, 2024, two years exactly from the date of the kidney transplant donated by his wife.
+The event was covered live on TV3 Interview Mural Jean Paul Leon Yodh.

 Early years

 Jean Paul Leon was raised in France and Spain and educated in England in the Classics, Greek, and Latin.
 At age 7 and a half, Leon met Pablo Ruíz Picasso, a comrade of his grandfather.
 Meeting the man and visiting his studio had a major and lasting impact on his life.

 At age 11, Leon won a nationwide writing contest sponsored by Coca-Cola.

 As a Writer

 By 16, Jean Paul Leon had published his first article for the newspaper El Norte de Castilla, under the auspices of laureate Miguel Delibes, where years later, he became a columnist.
 At 19, he began writing as a freelancer for the magazine Triunfo, publishing in-depth interviews with English folk-singer-songwriters John Martyn, Sandy Denny, Nick Drake, and others.
-His latest publication is Last Judgement, a short story published by Grafein, Barcelona in April 2015 for the benefit of Doctors Without Borders.
+His short story, The Last Judgement, was published by Grafein, Barcelona in April 2015 for the benefit of Doctors Without Borders.

 At 18, he began a series of solo art exhibits curated by Chantal Hinaut through the Alliance Française.

+Having spent 12 years as a writer in Hollywood, he has now picked up where he left off and started writing and publishing again in Spanish with four titles in the last four years.

+In her introduction to La palabra desnuda at Ateneo de Madrid, Professor and literary critic, Concha D'Olhaberriague, describes Jean Paul Leon Yodh as "an avant garde writer, with the grace to combine verbal registers with efficiency, self-confidence, impudence and a cynical touch.
+Torrential enumerations sometimes render a frenetic rhythm to the fluid, rhythmic and fun style that sprouts spontaneously, evidencing his Jewish humor replete with satire, wit, a eschatological component and black humor."